 Once the game gets going, the player gets firmly established in the Junction system and enemies start getting tougher, however, only one real factor changes.
 That being that instead of being able to spam summons constantly, one is instead encouraged to spam limit breaks constantly.
 The limit break system, rather than being random (as in Final Fantasy VI) or based on a gauge that fills as the player takes damage (as in Final Fantasy VII) now simply has a chance to activate at any time, with the odds growing higher as the character's HP falls lower and lower below maximum.
 However, one can easily lower a character's HP to under 10%, then press the Triangle button repeatedly to "pass" a character's turn to the next until the prompt to select a Limit comes up, effectively letting them use these attacks any time they want.
 This even works with a single character on a full gauge, as they can simply "pass" their turn to themselves repeatedly until they get the option to use a limit.
 And considering that characters like Squall, Zell and Irvine have limits that can deliver dozens of hits for damage in the high quadruple digits apiece and enemies very rarely have more than a few thousand HP if you've been diligent about keeping your level low... well, suffice to say that the game just isn't much of a challenge at all and has no real strategy to it.

 In the end, Final Fantasy VIII is a game that has a lot of ideas, but seemingly no direction for what to do with any of them.
 Its gameplay tries to be fresh and unique, but mostly just ends up being slow, unbalanced and tedious.
-It attempts to introduce a new style of setting for the series, but makes no attempt to make that setting credible or believable, instead simply shoving pretty visuals at the player and hoping they won't notice how anything fails to make logical sense.
-Its characters aren't memorable or interesting. rarely ascending beyond generic JRPG tropes, and their dialog is forgettable at best and cringe-worthy at worst.
-In short, it's a mess of a game with few redeeming qualities that completely loses sight of what made the series a hit in the first place hidden behind a veneer of pretty FMV sequences and CGI backdrops.
-Had the developers spent more time reconciling its disparate plot elements to give it a more consistent tone, making its mechanics more focused on gameplay pacing rather than grinding and rote repetition, giving its characters much more screen time and development and maybe cutting the combat animations down to about half of their current runtime, I might be tempted to give it a pass as a quirky, off-beat game in the vein of SaGa Frontier.
-As it stands, though, the eighth Final Fantasy is one I can do without.
+It attempts to introduce a new style of setting for the series, but makes no attempt to make that setting credible or believable, instead simply shoving pretty visuals at the player and hoping they won't notice how anything fails to make any logical sense.
+Its characters aren't memorable or interesting, rarely ascending beyond generic JRPG tropes, and their dialog is forgettable at best and cringe-worthy at worst.
+The junction system is the worst offender, though, as it effectively turns the entire experience into a tedious farm-and-refine-fest that feels less like an epic RPG mechanic and more like you're stuck manipulating a spreadsheet for 60+ hours, with the actual RPG element and the writing thereof feeling like it was just tacked on as an afterthought; it's utter lack of balance and messy, utterly terrible script ranking it among not just one of the worst RPG experiences Square has ever produced, but one of the worst I've played, period.
+In short, Final Fantasy VIII IS a diasterious misstep with that completely loses sight of what made the series a hit in the first place, trying to cover its shame with a veneer of pretty FMV sequences and CGI backdrops.
+Had the developers spent more time reconciling its disparate plot elements to give it a more consistent tone, making its mechanics more focused on gameplay pacing rather than grinding and rote repetition, giving its characters more screen time and development and maybe cutting the combat animations down to about half of their current runtime, I might be tempted to give it a pass as a quirky, off-beat game in the vein of SaGa Frontier.
+As it stands, though, the eighth Final Fantasy is one I have no intention of ever revisiting.

 Publisher: Squaresoft, Square Enix